duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 You need to use two build packs.
 Follow this [commit](https://github.com/duleorlovic/heroku-rails-bower/commit/ba7c78a1f4f641cfe5592aa75b471aa142dc855a).
 It works for latest node and npm version.
+Older version could give errors:

-Just old bower version `~1.2` gives me error `error Path must be a string.
+* bower version `~1.2` gives me error `error Path must be a string.
 Received ...` so make sure you use latest bower.

+It works find with assets from gems.

 Look how you can add bootstrap.

 ~~~
 # do not name your package as bower or other existing package